oinam/oinam.com/jobs/developer-python-frontend-remote.md

 ---

-A developer with knowledge of Object-oriented programming, separation of concerns, code readability, and a solid knowledge of data structures are preferred and most important requirements.
+A developer with knowledge of Object-oriented and/or functional programming, separation of concerns, code readability, and a solid knowledge of data structures are preferred and most important requirements.

 - Choice of programming language: Python.
 - Salary: Roughly in the range of €600 to €800 (monthly).